 Summary (The MPD)

 Many streaming producers use constant bitrate encoding (CBR) as a bitrate control technique, either in an attempt to create the most efficient stream for delivery, or to comply with perceived Apple requirements for HTTP Live Streaming (HLS).
 However, CBR delivers the lowest overall quality of all bitrate control techniques and introduces the potential for dramatic transient quality issues like those shown in Figure 1.
-(You can download a PDF copy of this Technical Brief, by clicking here).

 Figure 1.
 Comparison of CBR vs. VBR encoding (click image for full size view).